 The Class C licenses are different from Class A and B licenses because there is no general Class C license.
 Instead, each Class C license corresponds directly to a specialty.
 For example, one Class C license may pertain to roofing, while another licenses a specific type of electrical contracting.

 For the full list of the specialty skills, check out the complete list from the Nevada Administrative Code, and to read more about the scope of work per classification reference the Nevada Administrative Code 624.140 - 642.574.

 This is a lot of information to wade through, so make sure to take your time when considering which type of Nevada contractors license may be best for you.
 If you need clarification, there's always the option to contact the Nevada State Contractors Board here.

 Now that we know what kinds of contractor's licenses Nevada offers let's take a look at the qualifications to apply for one.

-- You’ll need to submit four certificates, one for each documented year of work experience you need to prove.
+You'll need to submit four certificates, one for each documented year of work experience you need to prove.
 You may also choose to provide a government-issued masters certification or proof of transferable military training.

 In addition to these requirements, there are a few fees to note:

 Hearing about these additional fees may cause a bit of mental sticker shock, but don't worry.
 We have a FREE cash flow guide you can use to determine how to make sure that you're financially prepared for these costs.